-- 19. Shri Hafizulla argued that the possession of defendant is adverse to plaintiff, he has not filed suit for partition of his share purchased, therefore, his right on suit house gets extinguished under Section 27 of Limitation Act.
-Therefore, on this ground also he is liable to be evicted.
-This is not acceptable. - 20.
-Hon.
+23. Hon.
 Supreme Court in Wuntakal Yalpi Chenabasavana Gowd Vs. Rao Bahadur Y. Mahabaleshwarappa and another, AIR 1954 SC 337 (Vol. 41, C.N 31) held as under:-

 Once it is held that the possession of a cosharer become adverse to the other cosharer as a result of ouster, the mere assertion of his joint title by the dispossessed co-sharer will not interrupt the running of adverse possession.
 He must actually and effectively break up the exclusive possession of his co-sharer by reentry upon the property or by resuming possession in such manner as it is possible to do.
 A mere mental act on the part of the person dispossessed unaccompanied by any change of possession cannot affect the continuity of adverse possession of the deseizor.
-It may also check the running of time if the co-sharer who is in exclusive possession acknowledges the title of his coowner or discontinues his exclusive possession of the property.
+It may also check the running of time if the co-sharer who is in exclusive possession acknowledges the title of his codiscontinues his exclusive owner or possession of the property.

-- 21. Therefore, it is for the co-owner who has been ousted from the property to bring a suit for possession or seek re-entry upon the property to interrupt the running of adverse possession, otherwise his right gets extinguished under Section 27 read with Article 65 of the Limitation Act.
+24. Therefore, it is for the co-owner who has been ousted from the property, to bring a suit for possession or seek re-entry upon the property to interrupt the running of adverse possession, otherwise his right gets extinguished under Section 27 read with Article 65 of the Limitation Act.
 In present case Inder Kumar Jain is in possession of house as co-owner.
-Since he is in possession of the property as he is not ousted from it, his right does not get affected on the of adverse possession.
-In Second ground Appeal No.813/1995 also the Court has given finding that the possession of defendant Inder Kumar Jain in suit house is lawful and he is entitled to retain the possession till suit for partition and possession is filed by the plaintiffs.
+Since he is in possession of the property as he is not ousted from it, his right does not get affected on the ground of adverse possession.
+Secondly, in sale deed executed by Sona Bi in favour of Inder Kumar Jain the stipulation for purchaser to seek the partition of share purchased, will not be binding on Inder Kumar Jain.
+When Sona Bi had sold away her share in suit house then she had no right to impose any further condition on purchaser for claiming partition of share purchased.
+It is for the purchaser to decide when to claim partition or file suit for partition.
+Thus on this ground also the right of Inder Kumar Jain on suit house does not get extinguished, he is enjoying the premises as co-owner.
+In Second Appeal No.813/1995 also the Court has given finding that the possession of defendant Inder Kumar Jain in suit house is lawful and he is entitled to retain the possession till suit for partition and possession is filed by the plaintiffs.
 He cannot be evicted by other co-owner i.e. plaintiffs without getting property partitioned.
-This finding operate as res-judicata, therefore, on this ground also the plea of adverse possession of plaintiffs cannot be accepted. - 22.
-Most of grounds as agitated by Shri Hafizulla regarding res judicata has been elaborately considered by us in deciding the First Appeal No.1194/2011 filed by plaintiff Hafizulla against defendants for eviction and mesne profit in respect of disputed house.
+This finding operate as res-judicata, therefore, on this ground also the plea of adverse possession of plaintiffs cannot be accepted.